The problem

 What next

-If you would like to discuss either how this work could be applied in a different context (perhaps weighting criteria differently) or applying not just around but within urban areas, get in touch.
+If you would like to discuss how this work could be applied in a different context (perhaps weighting criteria differently) or with an emphasis on particular types of land use, like food growing, get in touch.